 Beginning of the Test Rivalry: 1947 to the 1960s

-Australia and India began the Test rivalry shortly after World War 2, with Australia touring India and India hosting Australia.
-The first clash that started the tension was in Brisbane on November 28, 1947, when Australia won by an innings and 226 runs.
-After combating in Brisbane, Australia and India fought each other over the next few weeks in Sydney, Melbourne and Adelaide.
-Australia dominated that first series, winning most matches with only a single match ending in a draw.
-Australia was the stronger side going into the following decade, and the mood underlined one-sidedness.
+Australia and India first started their Test rivalry just after World War 2, when Australia toured India and India hosted a series against Australia.
+It all began on November 28, 1947, in Brisbane and with the first of the battles where Australia massacred England by an innings and 226 runs.
+Following their encounter in Brisbane, Australia and India fought in a series of matches across the next few weeks in Sydney, Melbourne and Adelaide.
+Australia pretty much walked all over for that first series, most matches were won; only one was drawn.
+Australia was the superior team heading into the next decade, and the mood reflected one-sidedness.

-In the mid-1950s, the conflict shifted to the Indian subcontinent.
-Australia won convincingly again in the 1956-57 series in Chennai and Kolkata, showing they could adapt to both spin and pace.
-Indian supporters had reason to cheer their first Test victory against Australia in Kanpur in December 1959.
-India won by 119 runs, a big landmark for Indian cricket that rejuvenated fans and more optimistic feelings about the prospects for Indian cricket.
-In the 1960s, Australia continued to do well against India, including an innings victory in Chennai in late 1964.
-India fought back, of note, in 1964 at Bombay (Mumbai) where India managed to beat Australia by 2 wickets.
-Otherwise, Australia were the stronger side through the 1960s.
+In the mid-1950s, the battle moved to the Indian subcontinent.
+Australia convincingly won again in the 1956-57 series at Chennai and Kolkata, establishing that they could adapt to both spin and pace.
+Indian fans had cause to cheer after they won their first Test against the Australians at Kanpur in December 1959.
+India won by 119 runs – a momentous result for Indian cricket which brought back to life hopes and more poignantly, positivity about the future of Indian cricket.
+Australia remained dominant over India in the 1960s with an innings victory at Chennai in late 1964, though it also had two drawn matches.
+India fought back, most notably in 1964 at Bombay (Mumbai) where India was able to defeat Australia by two wickets.
+Otherwise the 60s were Australia’s.

 Australia’s Ascendance & India Stumbles: Late 1960s to Early 1980s